ankschoubey/blog/src/content/post/software-blog/194-lessons-ai-hackethon.md

 Having used tools like Cursor before, I had certain expectations for Claude Code's performance.
 I anticipated getting stuck in places and needing to intervene manually.
 However, the outcome of the hackathon fundamentally changed my perspective on the potential of Agentic AI.

 The final result is a playable zombie survival game, which you can try here: [ankush-ai-hackethon-2025.vercel.app](https://ankush-ai-hackethon-2025.vercel.app).
+(If you are playing: Assume you are throwing a bomb instead of firing a gun.
+Mute on Level 4 Dark Forest)

 ## Planning for the Hackethon